-Name of Student: D.O.B.: Month Day Year School: G rade: I have been informed that the Principal plans to refer my son/daughter/watherithms Information gathered on this form is pursuant to the Education Act, the Munic Privacy Act, and the Personal Health Information Protection Act.
-Questions supervisory officer responsible for special education. pa Freed om of Info rmation an d Protection of I understand that the speech language pathologist will contact me prior to the purpose of the assessment, the procedures that will be used, how the informat to obtain informed consent for the assessment.
-I give my consent to proceed with the referral for a speech and anguage ion will be collected, s - I do not give consent to proceed with the reperral for a speech and langu age asses sment.
-Signature of Parent or Guardian Date (Month day, year) Signature of Principal (Month o dav. vear)
+Name of Student: D.O.B.: Month Day Year School: G rade: I have been informed that the Principal plans to refer my son/daughter/w Information gathered on this form is pursuant to the Education Act , the Muni Privacy Act , and the Personal Health Information Protection Act .
+Questions supervisory officer responsible for special education. icipal Freed lom of Info rmation an d Protection o I understand that the speech language pathologist will contact me prior to the purpose of the assessment, the procedures that will be used, how the informat to obtain informed consent for the assessment.
+I give my consent to proceed with the referral for a speech and anguage. tion will be collected, - I do not give consent to proceed with the reperration a speech and langu uage asses sment.
+Signature of Parent or Guardian Date (Month, day, year) Signature of Principal (Month, day, year)